Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Introduction

-Specifically, most continuous control RL algorithms rely heavily on the target network soft update mechanism to stabilize training by reducing sudden changes in the optimization goal.
-This process relies on a continuous output drift in the target network, which inherently conflicts with the non-differentiable, binary nature of SNN.
-This mismatch can cause abrupt shifts in the optimization objective, potentially hindering the convergence of the learning process.
-As a result, the performance of existing SNN-based RL models becomes highly sensitive to random seed initialization, often leading to divergent outcomes.
-This instability also undermines the reliability of the model, making it challenging to deploy in real-world applications.
+A key issue arises from the \emph{target network soft update mechanism}, a core component widely used in off-policy RL algorithms to stabilize training by gradually updating target networks \citep{RL1,DDPG,TD3,SAC1}.
+This mechanism relies on continuous, smooth output changes—a property violated by the non-differentiable, binary nature of SNN spikes.
+This can cause abrupt output shifts, leading to unstable optimization objective, and oscillatory updates.
+Such instability not only makes the model highly sensitive to random seed initialization but also hampers convergence and undermines reliability in real-world deployment.